canvasxyz/canvas-docs/docs/intro.md

 applications, where user interactions are signed messages synchronized over a P2P network.

-For developers, we expose an easy-to-use data store like Heroku or Postgres, which allows most application backends to be expressed in
+For developers, we provide an easy-to-use data store like Heroku or Postgres, which allows most application backends to be expressed in
 <50 lines of code.